I was one of those people who wasn’t going to let trying to conceive (TTC) overtake my whole life.

 Like any significant experience in life long-term TTC changes you.

 Expect it to.
 Pretending it won’t will only lead to it imploding.
 If you acknowledge this you can be pro-active and manage the way the change unfolds.

 You need to build in time for TTC activities, but if this becomes all you have time for then it’s a fast track to feeling pretty miserable.
 It is important to find ways to guard, encourage and still enjoy the aspects of your life that help you to have fun and feel good about life!

-Don’t expect those who’ve not experienced conception issues to truly understand what this is like for you.
+Don’t expect others to understand what it is like

 We can’t expect that from loved ones — infertility is a very misunderstood experience to those who don’t suffer it.
 If we set that bar too high for people they will only fail and we will only feel more alone — or withdraw from social situations to make it “easier”.

 We can expect love, encouragement, help with lifestyle changes — and also a good distraction and link back into the “old you”!
 All highly important things in the battle of TTC vs Normal Life!

 For everything else I strongly recommend you connect with the fertility community and build a support network with those who do completely get it.

 Know you are doing the best you can